davisjam/davisjam.github.io/_pages/join-lab.md

 ## General

-I bring a software engineering perspective to my research &mdash; I want to understand how to engineer complex computing systems.
+I bring a systems perspective to my software engineering research &mdash; I want to understand how to engineer complex computing systems.
-To conduct this kind of research, you need to be a reasonably proficient software engineer.
+To conduct this kind of research, you must be a reasonably proficient software engineer.
-This background is necessary in human-subjects research (asking the right questions), in systems analysis research (knowing how to understand a system), and in system-building research (building a reasonable prototype quickly).
+This background is necessary in human-subjects research (asking the right questions), in systems analysis research (knowing how to understand a system), and in systems-building research (building a reasonable prototype quickly).
-You will need good fundamentals to make a contribution.
+You will need good engineering fundamentals to make a contribution.

 ## Minimum requirements

-It is not my intention to discourage you, but I want you to understand what you are asking for, and to be ready to be challenged.
+It is not my intention to discourage you, but I want you to understand what you are asking for, and to make you ready to be challenged.
 This table highlights the three main requirements for success in the research that my lab conducts.

 The most critical of these is *time*.